hauze-v/web-dev/mdn-html/web-forms/structuring-a-form/NOTES.md

 Note that `aria-label` attributes are always read by screenreaders while `titles` sometimes are.

 Try not to have multiple labels but if you must, nest them inside one single label.

+## Common HTML structures used with forms ##
+It's common practice to wrap a label and its widget with a <li> element within a <ul> or <ol> element.

+<p> and <div> elements are also commonly used.
+Lists are recommended for structuring multiple checkboxes or radio buttons.

+In addition to the <fieldset> element, it's also common practie to use HTML titles (e.g. <h1>, <h2>) and sectioning (<section>) to structure complex forms.

+Above all, it is up to you to find a comfortable coding style that results in accessible, usable forms.

+Each separate section of functionality should be contained in a separate <section> element, with <fieldset> elements to contain radio buttons.